gabe565/esphome-configs/README.md

-# ESPHome OpenGarage
+# ESPHome Configs

-An [ESPHome](https://esphome.io) configuration for [OpenGarage](https://opengarage.io) devices.
-Uses the official pin layout defined [here](https://github.com/OpenGarage/OpenGarage-Hardware/blob/master/Schematic/1.1/PINs.txt).
+A collection of my personal [ESPHome](https://esphome.io) configs and packages.

 ## Common